-If your business experienced a data breach today, is it adequately prepared to notify all affected parties?
+Data breach today, is your business adequately prepared to notify all affected parties?

 One of the core principles of the GDPR is that businesses must be prepped and ready to execute the requisite notifications in the event of a breach of personal data.

 Firstly, the relevant bodies must be notified within 72 hours of discovering the breach.
 This requires that your Data Protection Officer (DPO) or person responsible for data protection, knows who to notify and how to do it.

 Remember, that while the GDPR applies across the EU, there are data privacy bodies in each member state and you need to know who to notify and how.
 It is best to have this information on hand as part of your incident management plan, than to be scrambling for contact details when the pressure is on.

 In the event of an incident involving customer data, the business must be able to notify all affected parties in a short time period, with the appropriate information.
 This could mean sending a message to each of your customers.

 Email is the best notification channel for large volumes and detailed content

 Email is a highly efficient channel through which to execute your notification plan, especially if you are notifying thousands of individuals.
 Email is also best when the information is detailed and too lengthy to include in a text message.

 If you don’t have customer email addresses on record, you need to run a data gathering campaign, explaining why you are asking for email addresses and that this information will only be used for the purpose of incident notification.
 There will be no time to do this during an incident management process.